Ganzhe2028/Clawlike-TyporaTheme/README.en.md

 - headers use a tighter uppercase treatment for faster scanning
 - numbers use `tabular-nums` so adjacent values compare more cleanly
 - cells have more breathing room and a larger minimum width
+- the first column carries slightly stronger weight, which works well for labels or section names
 - wide tables can scroll horizontally instead of collapsing the layout

 ## Installation